mdang/ga-lessons/aws-alexa/README.md

 ## Configure the Skill

 1. Click on "Configuration" on the left hand menu
-2. For Endpoint, choose AWS Lambda ARN.
+2. For Endpoint, choose **AWS Lambda ARN**.
 Click the checkbox for "North America" for closest geographic region
 4. Enter the ARN for our Lambda function in the empty textbox
 5. Hit "Next"

-We're now ready to write our lambda function!
+We're now ready to write our Lambda function!

 ## Getting the Data